From Middle English hed

-Referred to a person who lived in a house, as opposed to a smaller hut.
+Referred to a person who lived or worked in a house, as opposed to a smaller hut.

 Name for one who lived on a hill, from Middle English how

-From the name of a town Huddleston in the Yorkshire region of England.
-It means "Hudel's town".
+From the name of a town in the Yorkshire region of England, which means "Hudel's town" in Old English.